chi-tony/paper-trading/README.md

 ### **AutoComplete**

-Using Finnhub's API [linked here](https://finnhub.io/docs/api/stock-symbols), this function creates a dictionary of all available stock names and their symbols for use in an AutoComplete script within the Quote tab.
+Using [Finnhub's API](https://finnhub.io/docs/api/stock-symbols), this function creates a dictionary of all available stock names and their symbols for use in an AutoComplete script within the Quote tab.

 ### **USD**